Best CNA School in San Diego

 Upon completion of the required 40 hours, a Certified HHA license will be issued by CDPH, and the student will be certified to work in Home Health and Hospice cases.
 In addition, the student will also be receiving a CA Caregiving certificate.

-Completing the HHA program will give CNAs - 26 CEU credit hours for CNA license renewal.
+Completing the HHA program will also give CNAs - 26 CEU credit hours for CNA license renewal.

 CONTINUED EDUCATION UNITS (CEU)